foundation/foundation-sites/docs/pages/tooltip.md

 ## Basic Tooltip
-By default, a tooltip appears below the the definition on hover.
+By default, a tooltip appears below the defined term on hover.

 ```html_example
 <p>